trishume/trishume.github.com/_posts/2014-12-02-using-mjolnir-an-extensible-osx-window-manager.md

 ---
 {% include JB/setup %}

+**Edit: I am now using [Hammerspoon](http://www.hammerspoon.org/) which is a fork of Mjolnir that is basically the same except it comes with the modules (no luarocks), it's under active development and the naming is slightly different and more consistent.
+Most of this article still applies.**

 Recently I started using the amazing and highly configurable window manager called [Mjolnir](http://mjolnir.io/).
 But really it isn't a window manager, it's an OSX wrapper around a Lua configuration file and event loop that has a constellation of modules that allow you to configure all sorts of computer control tasks.
 The most common use